Learning Coverage- and Power-Optimal Transmitter Placement from City Maps: A Comparative Study of Direct and Indirect Neural Approaches: Abstract

-We introduce a dataset of 167{,}525 urban scenarios (\emph{RadioMapSeer-Deployment}) with dual surrogate-exact labels for coverage-optimal and power-optimal transmitter locations.
-Ground-truth analysis reveals an asymmetric coverage--power trade-off: coverage-optimal placement sacrifices $13.86\%$ of received power, whereas power-optimal placement sacrifices only $5.50\%$ of coverage; the best achievable balanced placement lies at $\bar{d}=2.60$ from the ideal point $(100\%,100\%)$.

-We evaluate two learning formulations: indirect heatmap-based models that predict received-power radio maps, and direct score-map models that predict the objective landscape over feasible transmitter locations.
+Optimal wireless transmitter placement is a central task in radio-network planning, yet exhaustive search becomes prohibitively expensive at scale.
+This paper studies the single-transmitter setting under a fixed learned propagation model, enabling exhaustive per-pixel assessment at dataset scale in a regime where measurement-based exhaustive labeling is infeasible and ray-tracing-based exhaustive labeling is computationally out of reach.
+We introduce a dataset of 167{,}525 urban scenarios (\emph{RadioMapSeer-}\emph{Deployment}) with dual ground-truth labels for coverage-optimal and power-optimal transmitter locations.
+Benchmark analysis reveals an asymmetric coverage--power trade-off: coverage-optimal placement sacrifices $13.86\%$ of received-power, whereas power-optimal placement sacrifices only $5.50\%$ of coverage; the best achievable balanced placement lies at $\bar{d}=2.60$ from the ideal point $(100\%,100\%)$.
+We evaluate two learning formulations: indirect heatmap-based models predicting received-power radio maps, and direct score-map models predicting the objective landscape over feasible transmitter locations.
 Within the heatmap family, discriminative models deliver one-shot predictions $1350$--$2400\times$ faster than exhaustive search, while diffusion models additionally support multi-sample inference that improves single-objective performance and, by reusing the same sample pool under a balanced criterion, recovers strong balanced placements without explicit multi-objective training.
-Dual score-map strategies that combine power and coverage score maps match the exhaustive balanced optimum ($\bar{d}=2.60$) and remain close to it across smaller candidate budgets, at $14$--$22\times$ speedups once candidate re-evaluation is accounted for.

-Both formulations admit very fast one-shot inference; on the present benchmark, dual score-map methods are strongest for balanced placement, whereas heatmap formulations remain attractive for their physically meaningful intermediate maps and, in the diffusion setting, for inference-time search.
+Dual score-map strategies that combine power and coverage score-maps match the exhaustive balanced optimum ($\bar{d}=2.60$) and remain close to it across smaller candidate budgets, at $14$--$22\times$ speedups including the cost of evaluating shortlisted candidates.
+Both formulations admit very fast one-shot inference.
+Dual score-map methods are strongest overall, whereas heatmap formulations remain attractive for their physically meaningful intermediate maps and, in the diffusion setting, for inference-time search.